literalpie/panda-vite-plugin-copy/README.md

 My basic attempt at this reduced the first page load slightly, and made HMR instant.

+Another advantage of this approach is that it

 ## Data

 | Setup           | First Page Load | HMR (Change text in App.tsx) |